 We performed a comparison between Salesforce Platform and SAP Cloud Platform based on real PeerSpot user reviews.

-Find out in this report how the two PaaS Clouds solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The most valuable feature of the solution is its overall ability to manage everything, including the sales pipeline and quick creation of sales reports."
+Find out in this report how the two PaaS Clouds solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The solution provides a preferred method of backing up data."

 "It is a fairly useful and user-friendly tool for salespersons.
 It is very extensive and flexible.
 You can customize it for your needs, and you can use whatever you want.
 I like Salesforce."